wallensound/MovieApp/README.md

 The Trending screen consists for one LazyColumn and four LazyRows.
 The rating widget is probably my favourite part of this screen due to the animation I created for it, where the circle fills up.
 Each movie and tv show are clickable and will navigate you to either DetailsScreen or DetailsScreenTV (TV containing some adjustment specific to the Data received for TV shows from the API).

 <img style="float: right;" src="https://user-images.githubusercontent.com/88088759/233341400-ecf3a0fc-04df-4705-a66a-26cc823e3ba2.jpg" width="300">
-*Please ignore the tears in the screenshot caused when screenshotting scrollable section*
+*Please ignore the tears in the screenshot caused when screenshotting a scrollable section*

 ## Details Screen
 In the details screen you get more details for each movie or tv show as the name might suggest.
 Containing title, genres, release date, summary, a LazyRow for actors and a LazyRow for similar movies where each of the movies are clickable.